Licensure Statutes and Information by State

 This map provides links to boards, statutes and rules, in addition to information about the type of nature of dietetics regulation in each state.

 Click on any state to see details and links about that state's regulation of the profession in a popup window.
+Scroll below the map to see definitions and other details.

 Note for mobile users: To display information for individual states, you may need to tap the state twice.